Leo J. Ryan Memorial Park: 2005 rededication

 After a three-year construction project, the park was rededicated on November 13, 2005.
 Notable individuals in attendance included Congressman Ryan's two daughters, as well as Foster City council members and other members of government.
 Jackie Speier was also in attendance.
 Ryan's family stated: "Foster City's decision to name the park there after our dad really touched us ...
 They've done remarkable things with the park."

 Phases I and II of the park's reconstruction included the relocation and construction of the amphitheater and repair and replacement of the boardwalk.
 Phase III included the Leo Ryan Memorial Plaza, the Leo Ryan Park Meadow area and installation of public art, the construction of two Bocce Ball courts and improvements to the City boat storage area.

 Recreation

-From March to October annually, Leo J. Ryan Memorial Park boasts food trucks each evening behind the Recreation Center.
+From March to October annually, Leo J. Ryan Memorial Park hosts food trucks each evening behind the Recreation Center.
 Additionally, in the summer, concerts are held in the park's amphitheater on Friday evenings.

-For more year round activities, the park offers a plethora of water sports on the bordering lagoon, such as paddle boating and windsurfing.
+Additionally, the park offers a plethora of water sports on the bordering lagoon, such as paddle boating and windsurfing.